 - Be accompanied by an advisor of choice who may assist and advise a reporting individual, accused, or respondent throughout the judicial or conduct process including during all meetings and hearings related to such process;

 - Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or judicial or conduct process of the university.

 Victims and survivors have many options that can be pursued simultaneously, including one or more of the following:

 - Receive resources, such as counseling and medical attention;

 - Confidentially or anonymously disclose a crime or violation (for detailed information on confidentiality and privacy, visit Options for Confidentially Disclosing Sexual Violence).

 - An employee with the authority to address complaints, including the Title IX Coordinator, a Student Conduct employee, or a Human Resources employee;

-- the University Police;
+- The University at Buffalo Police;

 - Family Court or Civil Court.